Scroll to top

 Week’s Focus

-Premodern Mediterranean and European arts and humanities — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Premodern and Modern conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Premodern Mediterranean and European arts and humanities.
+Premodern and Modern conversations in arts and humanities.
 Introductory video and conversation, with you and other participants studying and writing on Sir Gawain and the Green Knight (1300s) and JRR Tolkien, The Hobbit (1937) and The Lord of the Rings (1954-1955).

 Tuesday, Civics, Ethics

-Premodern Mediterranean and European civics and ethics.
+Premodern and Modern conversations in civics and ethics.
 Introductory video and conversation, with you and others studying and writing on the civic and ethical import of assigned above, along with associated artifacts and sites.

 Wednesday, Social Sciences

-Premodern Mediterranean and European archeology, anthropology and linguistics.
+Premodern and Modern conversations in human and social sciences.
 Introductory video and conversation, with you and others studying and writing on the archaeological, cultural and linguistic aspects of assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Premodern Mediterranean and European formal and natural sciences.
-Introductory video and conversation, with you and others studying and writing on the scientific aspects of assigned above, aspects of its script and text that inform your own writing, and your developing approaches to lifelong learning, reading and writing.
+Premodern and Modern conversations in formal and natural sciences.
+Introductory video and conversation, with you and others studying and writing on the scientific aspects of assigned above, along with associated artifacts and sites.

 — Second Week